 3. Professional Services

-For severe infestations, pest control companies in the Philippines often use:
+For larger infestations, pest control providers may use:

 - ULV misting